Puneeth-A-R/Simplr/README.md

 - Has support for loops (FOR TO and WHILE THEN).
 - Has the RETURN, CONTINUE and BREAK statements.
 - Allows for user defined functions (Also handles errors such as passing too many or too few arguments etc...)
-- MyLang has String type and also supports common operations on strings (Concatination, multiplication etc...)
+- Simplr has String type and also supports common operations on strings (Concatination, multiplication etc...)
-- MyLang allows for creation of Lists and supports common opperations on it (Adding/appending elements, removing elements, merging lists, indexing lists, iterating over a List's elements).
+- Simplr allows for creation of Lists and supports common opperations on it (Adding/appending elements, removing elements, merging lists, indexing lists, iterating over a List's elements).
 - Supports a host of intrinsic functions (print(), clear(), cls(), input(), input_int(), is_num(), is_str(), is_list(), append(), extend(), pop()).
-- MyLang can be used in an interactive shell-like interface and also by running a pre-written .myopl file.
+- Simplr can be used in an interactive shell-like interface and also by running a pre-written .myopl file.
 - The RUN() statement allows you to run a .myopl file.